 "Well, I'm here and its not like I have anything better to do, may as well make myself useful.
 D'you guys want my help?"

 "You serious?
 Do bears shit in the woods?" the man answered with a mischievous smile.
 Jasper let out an uproarious guffaw.
 The man handed him an axe, his movements showing more of his upper arm where Jasper spotted a tattoo of a maple leaf.
-Figured.
+Figures.

 Rose had woken at first light that morning.
 Her dreams had been full of deep brown eyes, russet fur and, oddly enough, dimples.
 She washed and dressed quietly so she wouldn't wake Jasper and slipped out the front door.

 She took a deep breath, drawing in the crisp morning air deep into her lungs as her eyes darted about cautiously.
 She slowly walked down the path that led to the woods, and without realising it, she began heading towards the meadow where she first encountered the russet wolf.
 As the meadow came into view, she secretly wished he would be there waiting for her.
-Of course it was a crazy thought, as she had only been acting on a whim, and after the many confusing dreams she'd had, she hoped that seeing the russet beast would somehow give her clarity of thought.
-A feeling of disappointment rippled through her when she reached the meadow only to discover that she was there alone and her journey was in vain.
+Of course it was a crazy thought, as she had only been acting on a whim, and after the many confusing dreams she hoped that seeing the russet beast would somehow give her clarity of thought.
+A feeling of disappointment rippled through her when she reached the meadow only to discover that she was there alone and her journey was in vane.
 As she stood solitary amongst the wild flowers she thought over the encounter she'd had the day before, and once again a sense of peace overcame her.
 Noticing that the basket and her shoes still remained where she had left them, she decided to complete the job that she had neglected to do the day before and head back home to begin making more floral displays for Alice to sell at on her stall later that day.

 Once she began her journey home, Rose moved swiftly, not wanting to waste one more second of precious time.
 After all, time was money...as the big shots said.
 She gasped as she emerged from the woods, and at first she thought she was daydreaming, the sight in front of her so illusory that she blinked several times in quick succession.
 She had exited the woods only to find the huge wolf that she had encountered the day before...it's large form pacing behind the cottage.
 Its muzzle jerked towards her as it snorted and caught her scent.
 Once again they stood gazing at each other, silently communicating, but what they were actually trying to say to one another was far beyond her understanding, and yet, she could not look away.
 Rose placed her overflowing basket on the ground at her feet, drew in a deep, cleansing breath and took a tentative step towards the trembling beast.

-It's eyes never left hers as she slowly pushed the hood off her head before reaching out a trembling hand to touch it.
+It's eyes never left hers as she slowly pushed the hood off her head before reaching out a tentative hand to touch it.
 She saw it bristle in the seconds before she made contact, after which it seemed to relax under her touch.
-She even heard a low humming from deep within it's broad chest, which she took as a sign of trust.
+She even heard a slight humming deep within it's broad chest, which she took as a sign of trust.
 She stood there with her hand on his head, her fingers playing with his thick wavy fur and as she looked into the creature's half closed eyes, she felt as though she was staring into his soul.
 The enormous beast bent its head and leaned into her hand as if it not only relished her touch, but was in desperate need of more than her small hands were able to give.
 Suddenly, a rumble coursed through it's entire body as it tilted it's head to once again look her directly in the eye.
 Rose felt as if the beast was trying to say something, but she couldn't work out what that something was.